Dwight

 But no sun today, not here anyway -- the top of the fog is at about 1100m.

 This is the farm of Le Crot (1225m) at about 4 p.m., with Mont Sâla (1511m) looming behind.
-Well, maybe not looming, maybe just settled comfortably in up there.
+Maybe not looming, maybe just settled comfortably in up there.

-We're trotting around the east side of Le Crot with a nice view on the horizon: (from left) Mont Pelé (1532m), forested and frequently unfindable amongst the trees; an unnamed middle one (1515m), and Mont Sâla (1511m) on the right.
-They're about four kilometres away from us now, up on the Jura ridgeline.
+We trot around the east side of Le Crot with a nice view on the horizon: (from left) Mont Pelé (1532m), forested and frequently unfindable amongst the trees; an unnamed middle one (1515m), and Mont Sâla (1511m) on the right.
+They're about 4 kilometres away from us now, up on the Jura ridgeline.

-We circumambulate the building (we're standing on a pile of forestry logs for this shot from the north), squeezing off digital shots to choose from later, changing the AA batteries from time to time.
+We circumambulate the building (we're standing on a pile of forestry logs for this shot from the north), squeezing off lots of digital shots to choose from later, changing the batteries from time to time.

 Whenever we can, we also catch a picture with the name of the farm in it: in this case, Le Crot.

-It's well past 4 p.m. and the temperature is plummeting, so if we want to squeeze any more farms in this afternoon we'll have to trot along.
+It's well past 4 p.m. and the temperature is plummeting, so we'll have to trot along.

 We're leaving Le Crot to cross the Route de Montagne to pick up the Chemin des Crêtes international hiking trail lower down and find Les Frasses.